pcfreak30/skyd/doc/sips/SIP1.md

 ## Machine Specification

-The Merklized Data Machine is a virtual machine on a host that performs operations on a merklized data set.
-The dataset itself is 'N' bytes, broken up into an array of 64 byte segments, where each segment forms a leaf of a Merkle tree.
+The Merklized Data Machine is a virtual machine on a host that performs operations on a merklized file.
+The file itself is 'N' bytes, broken up into an array of 64 byte segments, where each segment forms a leaf of a Merkle tree.
 The final leaf may have fewer than 64 bytes if the data is not perfectly aligned to 64 bytes.

 The virtual machine has 'instructions' that can be executed, each instruction performing a distinct operation on the data.
-Every instruction starts with an initial dataset and produces an updated dataset.
-This updated dataset has a new Merkle root associated with it.
+Every instruction starts with an initial file and produces an updated file.
+This updated file has a new Merkle root associated with it.
 Instructions can produce output data, and optionally also a Merkle proof that the update was performed honestly.